ccheshirecat/volant/README.md

 ## Next Implementation Targets
 - Expose `/api/v1` lifecycle endpoints via authenticated gateways (middleware, auth, rate limiting).
 - Harden tap/bridge management with diagnostics and host preflight checks.
-- Deliver the Docker → initramfs pipeline with `viper-init` and agent integration.
+- Deliver the Docker → initramfs pipeline with `overhyped-init` and agent integration.
 - Wire the REST API into the CLI/TUI clients and begin MCP/AG-UI protocol adapters.

 ## Contributing
-Project Viper is developed with a production-first mindset.
+Project OVERHYPED is developed with a production-first mindset.
 Contributions should include:
 - Comprehensive tests for new behavior.
 - Documentation updates for user-facing or architectural changes.
 - Operational considerations (observability, failure handling, resiliency).